 - Book smart air travel times.
 Consider making reservations for a flight that doesn’t leave too early in the morning or during your child’s nap or meal times.
-Night flights suit kids best, because darkness favors sleep.
+Night flights suit kids best because darkness favors sleep.

 - Plan connecting flights with ample layover, three hours at least.
 Unplanned delays can overthrow your itinerary, forcing you to rush through unfamiliar terminals to make the connecting flight.
 Only to see the gate doors shut before you—or worse, catching the flight just in time, and upon arrival finding out that your checked-through luggage has not.

 - It’s possible to pre-reserve seats with most airlines but there’s more to simply requesting an aisle or window.
 Ask your travel agent what aircraft you’ll be on, and for a floor plan; or visit http://www.seatguru.com — it shows you where the legroom is—and isn’t.
-Remember that since cots can be secured to the wall, front rows in economy are usually occupied by families traveling with infants.
+Remember that since cots can be secured to the wall, front rows in the economy are usually occupied by families traveling with infants.
 Sit too close to the toilet and you’ll have a queue invading your space.
 Tail rows are quieter, but that means disembarking last.
 Ask at the check-in counter if the flight is full.
 If it’s not, request an empty seat next to you.
-It works nine out of ten, and you and the kids can stretch out mid flight for some precious shut-eye.
+It works nine out of ten, and you and the kids can stretch out mid-flight for some precious shut-eye.

 - Have someone in your family or a trusted friend or neighbor, drive you to the airport.
 It takes the edge off the long journey ahead.
-An extra set of strong arms to unload the luggage can be precious, as finding a pushcart while you wait curbside with baby.
-It’s good to chat with someone instead of stressing alone as you inch forward in the check-in line; and a friend will chaperone the kids scuttling around the terminal while you plastic-wrap the collapsible stroller.
+An extra set of strong arms to unload the luggage can be precious, as finding a pushcart while you wait curbside with a baby.
+It’s good to chat with someone instead of stressing alone as you inch forward in the check-in line, and a friend will chaperone the kids scuttling around the terminal while you plastic-wrap the collapsible stroller.

 - Keep the checked-in luggage to a minimum, if you can.
-On international flights passengers (even the non potty trained) are generally allowed 2 pieces of luggage, each weighing 40lbs.
+On international flights passengers (even the non-potty trained) are generally allowed 2 pieces of luggage, each weighing 40lbs.
 Check your airline for luggage weight restrictions and fees before packing the ironing board and the Encyclopedia Britannica.

-- Never lock your luggage, and have each piece tagged and identified with a special color pompon, bow, cowbell etc. I take a digital photo of my luggage in case I have to describe it in my lost luggage report.
+- Never lock your luggage, and have each piece tagged and identified with a special color pompon, bow, cowbell, etc. I take a digital photo of my luggage in case I have to describe it in my lost luggage report.

 - As far as carry-on, each international passenger is allowed 2 small pieces plus a ladies’ handbag.
 Backpacks can carry essentials such as diapers, wipes, baby food, bottles, snacks and activities for the child, and still leave your hands free—a necessity when traveling with little ones.
 Cute models can be found at www.modcloth.com/shop/bigbags

 - The stroller is another issue.
 Standard buggies frequently don’t fit in cabin overhead compartments (depending on the specific aircraft and stroller model), when they do they take up lots of room.
 Most strollers aren’t allowed in the cabin, they are rather “gate checked.”
 Airline jargon for checking something directly at the departure gate (usually right at the aircraft door), rather than at the ticket counter.
-However, most items that are gate checked are sent to baggage claim upon arrival, where they will be retrieved on the conveyor belt along with the rest of the checked luggage.
+However, most items that are gate-checked are sent to the baggage claim upon arrival, where they will be retrieved on the conveyor belt along with the rest of the checked luggage.
 So make sure you get a claim tag, and clear the pockets and mesh netting before folding your stroller.
 Finally, many airlines do not cover damage done to strollers; so if you’re worried about yours, place it in a sturdy protective bag.

 - Avoid consuming on-board alcoholic beverages and coffee (can one call that grey, coach class beverage coffee?
 Where I live in Italy the espresso is on diametrical latitudes from cabin-served dirty water).
 I down gallons of water instead, and take frequent strolls to the nearest lavatory.
-Which also gives me a chance to stretch and check whether the flight attendants are making cookies for Business Class passengers.
+This also gives me a chance to stretch and check whether the flight attendants are making cookies for Business Class passengers.